-When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
+When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables.
+Although they were not allowed off the ship, the soldiers were able to mail letters home before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
-The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
-At 3:00 P.M., most of the soldiers were taken by bus to Ft.
-Stotsenburg.
-Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-At the fort, they were greeted by Colonel Edward King who apologized that the men had to live in tents along the main road between the fort and Clark Field.
-He made sure that had what they needed and that they all received Thanksgiving Dinner – which was stew thrown into their mess kits – before he went to have his own dinner.
+At the fort, they were greeted by Gen. Edward P. King Jr. who apologized they had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and received Thanksgiving dinner – stew thrown into their mess kits – before he went to have his own dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

+The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
+They were set up in two rows and five men were assigned to each tent.
+There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
-The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
+The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the planes’ engines was unbelievable as they flew over the bivouac.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
-In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.
+In addition, the khaki uniforms they had been issued were heavy material and uncomfortable to wear in the tropical heat.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
-At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
+At 6:00 A.M. they ate breakfast followed by work – on their tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
-The term “recreation in the motor pool,” which they borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.
+The term “recreation in the motor pool,” a term they borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.